Simple and Very Healthy Food. Nuts.

 Pay attention to the warnings about nuts!

-Whole nuts are not suitable for children under 3 years of age as they can cause choking.
-Nuts should be introduced to young children in another form, such as butter or paste, to prevent choking.
+Whole nuts are unsuitable for children under 3 years of age as they can cause choking.

 Nuts can trigger allergic reactions.
 All nuts can cause a life-threatening allergic reaction called anaphylaxis in people with a nut allergy.
-So if you or your child has a nut allergy, avoid nuts and foods that contain them until you see a doctor who specializes in food allergies.
+So, if you or your child has a nut allergy, avoid nuts and foods containing them until you see a doctor specializing in food allergies.
 They will perform food tests under medical supervision to determine if the nuts or seeds you are allergic to are the culprit.

 👉 If you know someone who wants to be more active but is unsure where to start, is struggling with motivation, or is just curious about healthy living facts, share this with them.
 Let's inspire each other!